OniSensei/Gotcha-v2.1/README.md

    - Your discord client is in your server with the bot added
    - You are chatting in the channel you set in channel.txt

-- Start the bot by double clicking Gotcha.exe
+- Start the bot by double clicking Gotcha v2.1.exe

 - Stop the bot by closing gotcha.exe